react-native-async-storage/async-storage/docs/API.md

 ## `getItem`

 Gets a string value for given `key`.
+This function can either return a string value for existing `key` or return `null` otherwise.

 In order to store object value, you need to deserialize it, e.g. using `JSON.parse()`.

-*Legacy Note*: you can use optional callback as an alternative for returned promise.
+*Note (legacy)*: you can use optional callback as an alternative for returned promise.

 **Signature**: